-Employee Option Vesting

-Prior to 2012, annual stock options were granted to employees on February 15 of each year or the next business day if the date was not a business day ("Annual Grant").
-The grants generally vested 6/48 upon completion of 6 months service and 1/48 per month thereafter.
-Beginning in 2013, the Company split the annual grant into a grant on February 15 (or the next business day if the date is not a business day) and a separate grant on August 15 (or the next business day if the date is not a business day).
+Employee Option Vesting.
+The Company makes annual option grants on February 15 (or the next business day if the date is not a business day) and on August 15 (or the next business day if the date is not a business day).
 The February 15 grants vest 6/48 upon completion of 6 months service and 1/48 per month thereafter.
-The August 15 stock option grants vest 7/48 at the end of one month and 1/48 per month thereafter through a 3.5 year vesting period.
+The August 15 stock option grants vest 7/48 at the end of one month and 1/48 per month thereafter through a 3.5-year vesting period.

-Prior to 2014, New Hire Options generally vested 6/48 upon completion of 6 months service and 1/48 per month thereafter.
-Beginning in 2014, New Hire Options generally vest 12/48 upon completion of one year service and 1/48 per month thereafter.
-Option vesting terms are determined by the Board of Directors and, in the future, may vary from past practices.
+New Hire Options generally vest 12/48 upon completion of one year service and 1/48 per month thereafter.
+Option vesting terms are determined by the Board and, in the future, may vary from past practices.

-2000 Non-Employee Directors' Stock Option Plan
+2000 Non-Employee Directors' Stock Option Plan.
 In March 2000, the Board of Directors adopted the 2000 Non-Employee Directors' Stock Option Plan (the "Directors' Plan").
 In October 2009, the automatic evergreen increase provisions were eliminated so that no further automatic increases will be made to the number of shares reserved for issuance under the Directors' Plan.
-In addition, the common stock authorized for issuance under the Directors' Plan was reduced to 150,000.
+In addition, the common stock authorized for issuance under the Directors' Plan was reduced to 450,000.
 Options are granted at an exercise price not less than the fair market value of the stock on the date of grant and have a term not to exceed 10 years.
 Prior to 2016, initial stock option grants to new non-employee directors vest over a three-year period with 12/36 of the shares vesting after one year from the date of grant and 1/36 of the shares vesting monthly thereafter.
 Annual stock option grants vest one year from the date of the grant.
-Since 2016, new non-employee directors receive prorated stock option grants that vest on the same term as the annual stock option grants.
-As of December 31, 2016, approximately 48,000 shares were reserved for future issuance under the Directors' Plan.
+Since 2016, new non-employee directors receive pro-rated stock option grants that vest on the same term as the annual stock option grants.
+As of December 31, 2017, approximately 0.1 million shares were reserved for future issuance under the Directors' Plan.

-2000 Employee Stock Purchase Plan

-In March 2000, the Board of Directors adopted the 2000 Employee Stock Purchase Plan (the "ESPP").
+2000 Employee Stock Purchase Plan.
+In March 2000, the Board adopted the 2000 Employee Stock Purchase Plan (the "ESPP").
 Employees are generally eligible to participate in the ESPP if they are customarily employed by the Company for more than 20 hours per week and more than 5 months in a calendar year and are not 5% stockholders of the Company.
 Under the ESPP, eligible employees may select a rate of payroll deduction up to 15% of their eligible compensation subject to certain maximum purchase limitations.
 The duration for each offering period is 24 months and is divided into four purchase periods of approximately six months in length.
 Offerings are concurrent.
-The purchase price of the shares under the offering is the lesser of 85% of the fair market value of the shares on the offering date or 85% of the fair market value of the shares on the purchase date.
+The purchase price of the shares under the offering is the lesser of 85% of the fair market value of the shares on the purchase date.
 A two-year look-back feature in the ESPP causes the offering period to reset if the fair value of the Company's common stock on the first or last day of the purchase period is less than that on the original offering date.
 ESPP purchases by employees are settled with newly-issued common stock from the ESPP's previously authorized and available pool of shares.
+In April 2017, the Company's stockholders approved an amended and restated ESPP to provide for an increase in the number of shares of common stock reserved for issuance from 6,090,315 to 7,590,315.